Designing a Strategy to Retake the CFA® Exam

-When preparing to retake of the CFA® Exam, at any level, it can be difficult to determine where to start.
-This three-step guide will help you focus on the areas where you need the most work, and devlop a plan for preparing to successfully retake the CFA Exam.
+When preparing to retake the CFA® exam, at any level, it can be difficult to determine where to start.
+This guide will help you focus on the areas where you need the most work, and develop a plan for preparing to successfully retake the CFA exam.

 Along with your results notification, if you have been unsuccessful, CFA Institute will have given you a banding.
-The banding shows your decile within the fail population.
+The banding shows your decile in the fail population.

 Being in the 10th banding means you were a fraction away from passing.
 Sometimes, being so close is more frustrating than missing a pass by a long shot.
 On the positive side, this means you were only a few correct questions away from passing, indicating that you do not have fundamental deficiencies in your knowledge or technique.

 The first thing to do is to review your Ethics score.
 CFA Institute explicitly states that your score on the Ethics portion will determine pass/fail if your overall score is around the marginal passing score (MPS).
 So, if you are in these bands and scored poorly on Ethics, you probably know the cause of your fail.

 Next, check whether you completed all the necessary practice questions.
 The questions you should have completed before sitting for the real exam are detailed in step 4.
 When we say “completed,” it is important to note that we don’t just mean answering the question, but also reviewing the answer.
 Reviewing the solution is of particular importance if you are to learn from your mistakes and improve your mastery of the curriculum.